harissa-framework/harissa/docs/README.md

 # Building the documentation

 Use python `3.10` or `3.11` but not `3.12` because `sphinxcontrib.collections`
-depends on something that is deprecated and removed after in `3.12`.
+depends on something that is deprecated and removed in `3.12`.

 ## Install dependencies